 While the three neighborhoods are organized as housing cooperatives, and EVI Inc. stewards the beautiful land, Learn@EcoVillageIthaca shares skills, knowledge and experience through a variety of educational opportunities.
 We coordinate tours, host immersion programs, and offer workshops and service learning experiences.
 Learn@EcoVillage is a project of the Center for Transformative Action, our 501(c)3 fiscal sponsor.

-Our staff includes 2 full-time and 3 part-time members, and countless talented and generous volunteers.
+Our staff includes 1 full-time and 1 part-time member, and countless talented and generous volunteers.